John Patrick Hannan: Post-escape

 Police believe that Hannan fled to his native Ireland.
-Assuming he is still alive, Hannan has been on the run for nearly seventy years.
+Assuming he is still alive, Hannan has been on the run for seventy years.

 In 1998, Dorset Police appealed directly to Hannan to give himself up, writing in a service newsletter: "If you read this, Mr. Hannan, please write in, we'd love to hear from you."
 Whilst Dorset Police reported that they had stopped actively searching for Hannan in 1998, they stated that "considerable interest" would be taken to any information about Hannan's whereabouts.

 In 2001, having never been registered as dead (using his correct details), Hannan became de facto world's longest prison fugitive, overtaking the title of American double killer Leonard Fristoe's record of 45 years and 11 months as a fugitive.
 Fristoe was imprisoned for double murder in 1920 of a police Constable and a deputy Sheriff in Nevada, United States.
 Having escaped from Nevada State Prison in 1923, Fristoe lived for nearly 46 years under the alias of Claude R. Willis, before being turned in by his own son in California in 1969, after an argument.
 After serving several years in prison he died of natural causes.
 Despite holding the record, Hannan will not be added to the Guinness Book of Records unless he is caught or gives himself up.

 If Hannan was caught, he could face being charged with the common-law offence of escaping from lawful custody, facing a potential additional sentence and completion of his original 21-month sentence.
 The Home Secretary would be able to decide whether he should be pardoned.